A RARE conversation: RARECast podcast interview with Amy Brin

-Just before the holidays, our own Amy Miller was a guest on the RARECast podcast, a podcast by Global Genes that’s hosted by Daniel Levine.
+Just before the holidays, our own Amy Brin was a guest on the RARECast podcast, a podcast by Global Genes that’s hosted by Daniel Levine.
 RARECast explores “the intersection of rare disease with business, science, and policy”.

 In this episode, Daniel talks with Amy about the THRIVE Initiative, collaboration, and the importance of CNF’s desire to work with other non-profits in the rare disease space, rather than pushing to compete.

 The THRIVE Initiative came about when members from different advocacy groups sat down for drinks to talk about their shared pain points, and problems that they wanted to tackle that face the entire community.
 The organizations that are part of THRIVE are working to be stronger together, and lean on each others’ strengths.